-I don’t know how to fix things.
 What can I do?

-A good place to start is a doctor or school counsellor.
-They will usually ask you some questions to find out more about you and why you might be feeling this way and to work out the best way forward.
+It might seem hard at first but a good place to start is a doctor or school counsellor.
+Work with them to find out more about why you might be feeling this way and to work out the best way forward.